sh16011993/iot-analytics-projects/README.md

 # iot-analytics-projects
-This repository contains the projects related to "IOT Analytics" course
+This repository contains projects related to "IOT Analytics" course